 Earthquake of magnitude 4.7 hits Alwar region; tremors felt in Delhi-NCR

 New Delhi, July 03: A mild earthquake of magnitude 4.7 hits near Alwar region in Rajasthan.
 However, tremors were also felt in New Delhi-NCR on Friday.
 According to reports, several people rushed out of their homes.
+There were no immediate reports of loss of life or property.

 The earthquake struck at 19:00:50 IST at a depth of 35 km from the surface.